ApploverSoftware/PGF/paths/lead-generation/research.md

           - Your own suggestions for copy, research materials useful for copy
       - level: 2
         criteria:
-          - Writing copy based on consclusions from previous copy
+          - Writing copy based on consclusions from previous campaingns
           - Adjusting copy to recipient, copy personalisation
   - name: "Creating a database"
     title: "Creating a database"